 In your opinion, why should AP automation always be a business decision made by finance rather than IT?

 Nick: The truth is, these types of systems are built for financial processes.
 They solve problems for the finance team, and the finance team needs to configure the system based on their business rules.
 The best AP and payment automation systems will be Software-as-a-Service, meaning there is no need for the client to host the system.
 Therefore, IT should be involved to ensure it meets their security and integration requirements, but the decision-making process should fall on the finance team.
-Also, AvidXchange provides a lot of services to our clients, and the finance team will be impacted much more than someone in IT who does not deal with the day-to-day challenges of a paper-based AP and payment process.

 What have been some of the biggest objections that prospective customers have had that were later overcome during the education and sales process?